aworley1/networking/4g-backup.md

 ## Initial Router Configuration

-There's quite a bit to do in getting the Mikrotik set up providing normal internet duties, so I've pulled that out into a separate page:
+There's quite a bit to do in getting the MikroTik set up providing normal internet duties, so I've pulled that out into a separate page:

 [Initial Config](initial-config.md)